National Match Course

 Any centerfire repeating rifle of .35 caliber or less may be used but it should hold at least 5 rounds and be capable of being reloaded quickly to compete in the rapid fire stages.
 There are three categories for rifles: Service Rifle, Any Rifle, and NRA Match Rifle.
 Service rifles are those of the type issued by the U.S. Armed Forces and include U.S. Rifle, Caliber .30 M1 (“M1 Garand”), U.S. Rifle, Caliber 7.62 mm M-14, U.S. Service Rifle 5.56 mm M-16 series, and U.S. Rifle, Caliber 7.62 mm M-110 series.
 Service and NRA Match rifles must conform to strict criteria for sights and dimensions as listed in the NRA High Power Rifle rulebook.
 There are no restrictions on “Any” rifles except that they must be safe.

 EF&GA owns a number of M1 Garands that may be used by shooters who do not have a rifle.
-There is no fee to use a club gun, but club-issued ammo must be used with it, for which there is a charge of $25 for 60 rounds.
+There is no fee to use an EF&GA gun, but EF&GA -issued ammo must be used with it, for which there is a charge for 60 rounds.
+Please contact the Shoot Chair for the current charge.
+(Ammo is not for sale for use in non-EFGA rifles.)
 Shooters unfamiliar with the M1 Garand, which is unique in its loading, should arrange for a training session with the rifle prior to a match, as there is not time during the match to do so.

 Other equipment that may be used are a spotting scope, shooting mat, shooting glove, shooting coat, and sling.
 Eye and ear protection is required.
 An empty chamber indicator (EIC) is required.
 EICs are available for sale at the match.